swagatmitra-b/gitland/README.md

-find and bookmark your favourite github repositories
+find and bookmark your favourite github people and repositories